GPT and the Saudi National Guard

 Summary of Corruption Allegations

-scroll to contentsWhistleblowers Michael Paterson, GPT’s Financial Controller from 2007 to 2010, and Lt.
+contentsWhistleblowers Michael Paterson, GPT’s Financial Controller from 2007 to 2010, and Lt.
 Col. (retd.)
 Ian Foxley, who was GPT’s Programme Director from June to December 2010, uncovered evidence of irregular payments for “bought-in services” amounting to GBP 14.9 million between 2007 and 2010.
 These funds were channeled through two Cayman Islands-registered companies, Simec and Duranton, which they suspected were intended for bribes to Saudi decision-makers in relation to the SANGCOM contract.
 No legitimate services appear to have been provided by these companies.

 In addition, GPT supplied luxury vehicles worth GBP 216,350 to staff in the Saudi National Guard, including the general connected with the project.
 They also paid this general GBP 278,000 for a five-year lease of a villa belonging to him, paid up-front.